Aliasgar Basri: Personal life

+Aliasgar is currently the Organising Secretary of Parti Warisan, Warisan Tuaran P170 divisional liaison chief and member of the Board of Directors of University Malaysia Sabah (UMS).

 Educational background

-Aliasgar started his education in Serusup Primary School of Tuaran in 1965.
-He continued his study at SMK Tuaran in 1971, and St John Secondary School, Tuaran in 1972 until 1976.
+Aliasgar started his primary schooling in Serusup Primary School, Tuaran in 1965 to 1971.
+He then continued his secondary education at SMK Tuaran (now known as SMK Badin) from 1972 to 1974 and later finished his secondary education in St John Secondary School, Tuaran from 1974 until 1979.

-In 1982, he continued his studies in Bachelor of Science Management at the College of Business and Administration of the Southern Illinois University and got his bachelor's degree on 15 May 1985.
+In 1982, he continued his studies in Bachelor of Science Management at the College of Business and Administration of the Southern Illinois University and obtained his bachelor's degree on 15 May 1985 after 3 years.

-In 1999, he continued his studies at the University Malaysia Sabah and completed his Master of Business Administration course on 12 September 2004.
+In 1999, he furthered his studies at the University Malaysia Sabah and completed his Master of Business Administration course on 12 September 2004.
 He is among the first batch of 34 graduates to receive Master of Business Administration degrees from University Malaysia Sabah.

 Early politics

 PEMAU

-Aliasgar has been politically active since college, where he joined various student affairs organisations notably the North American Student Association or Persatuan Mahasiswa Amerika Utara (PEMAU) which covers both America and Canada.
+Aliasgar has been politically active since his college days, whereby he joined various student affairs organisations notably the North American Student Association or Persatuan Mahasiswa Amerika Utara (PEMAU) which covers both Malaysian students studying in the United States of America and Canada.
 Aliasgar was the President of PEMAU in 1985.